dbarj/database/adb-migration/06-data-pump-dblink/data-pump-dblink.md

     ```
     </details>

-## Task 3: Create a Database Link on ADB
+## Task 3: Create a database link on ADB

 Now we need to create a database link from our ADB to the PDB.